My car licence

 If you breach the Safer Driver Agreement you will be disqualified for 12 months.
 You must sit out the disqualification.
 No Safer Driver Agreements.
 No appeals.

-If your provisional licence was issued on or after 28 July 2014, you can apply for a full driver's licence when you have:
+You can apply for a full driver's licence when you have:

 - held your provisional licence (P1 and P2) for three years (one year on P1 and 2 years on P2) and